Comprehensive Cancer Pain Management – London Clinic & UK-Wide Telemedicine

 Frequently Asked Questions

 Follow your prescribed rescue plan and contact your NHS care team for urgent assessment.
-If pain is severe or uncontrolled, call 111 for advice or 999 in an emergency.
+If your pain is severe or uncontrolled, call 111 for advice or 999 in an emergency.